 6. Distribution of the Infographic

-The last step in creating an infographics marketing strategy involves creating a distribution plan.
+Using infographics as marketing collateral involves creating a distribution plan.
 Where are you going to publish the infographic?
 Are you only going to publish it online, or are you printing it as well?
 If you are going to print it, you will want to relay this information with the design team to ensure they are aware that all information needs to fit on the size of paper you are going to print it on.

 When printing an infographic, this may limit the amount of information that can be displayed.
 You could consider creating two versions of the infographic — one for online and one for print.